 Chest pain is one of the commonest reasons patients are referred to a cardiologist.
 The main concern both the patient and doctor have is deciding whether the pain is due to angina.
 Although the heart is full of blood, it needs its own separate blood supply to provide fuel and oxygen to pump efficiently.
 Angina is a discomfort in the chest caused by the heart not getting enough blood to do its job.
 It usually comes on when you ask your heart to work harder than normal – either during exercise or if you are stressed.
 Classically angina is relieved quickly when you rest.
 If you have a GTN spray, this should take the discomfort away within a few minutes.

 The typical discomfort of angina is a constricting pressure or tightness in the centre of the chest which can travel up the neck to the jaw or else down either arm – it does not have to be the left arm, although this is more common.
 If you have symptoms that fit this picture, then you have “typical symptoms”.
 If they don’t quite fit, then we say you have “atypical symptoms”.
-The chances that angina is the cause of your symptoms depends on how typical your symptoms are combined with the chances that a man or woman your age may have artery disease.
-For example, older men are far more likely to have angina than younger women even with identical symptoms.
-Finally, a number of other risk factors can make angina more likely.
+You are more likely to have angina if your symptoms are typical thank atypical.
+Angina is also more common in older people and in men.
+So older men with atypical symptoms are actually much more likely to have angina that younger women with typical symptoms.
 These are: